kristiyanto/msgf/README.md

 NAME is an open source pipelines for Mass Spectrometry Data Pre-Processing and Quantification, wrapped in a Docker container.
-Identification is performed by utilizing [MSGF+ tool developed by PNNL](https://omics.pnl.gov/software/ms-gf), and Quantification is conducted by utilizing MSnbase, bioconductor pacakge by Laurent Gatto et. all.
+Identification is performed by utilizing [MSGF+ tool developed by PNNL](https://omics.pnl.gov/software/ms-gf), and Quantification is conducted by utilizing MSnbase, bioconductor pacakge by [Laurent Gatto _et. all._](http://bioconductor.org/packages/release/bioc/html/MSnbase.html)

-NAME uses Bioconductor proteomics image as the base image.
+NAME uses [Bioconductor Proteomics](https://github.com/Bioconductor/bioc_docker) image as the base image.

 ### Requirements
 To run NMAE Docker engine must be installed.
 [Click here](https://docs.docker.com/engine/installation/) for a detailed information to install Docker engine on various operating system including Windows and MacOS.